Wales Green Party

-The Wales Green Party (Plaid Werdd Cymru) is a semi-autonomous political party within the Green Party of England and Wales (GPEW).
-It covers Wales, and is the only regional party with semi-autonomous status within the GPEW.
+The Wales Green Party (Plaid Werdd Cymru) is an autonomous section of the Green Party of England and Wales (GPEW) covering Wales.
 The Wales Green Party puts up candidates for council, Senedd, and UK Parliament seats.

+Since 2018, the Wales Green Party has been led by Anthony Slaughter.

 Organisation, leadership and representation

-The Wales Green Party elects a Spokesperson and two Deputy Spokespeople every 2 years, as well as electing council members on an annual basis to make day to day decisions between AGMs.
-All elected roles in the Wales Green Party are voluntary.
-The current Leader of the Wales Green Party is Anthony Slaughter, with Helen Westhead and Amerjit Kaur-Dhaliwal as Co-Deputy Leaders.
-Wales-wide decisions are taken by the Wales Green Party Council which is composed of the spokespeople, elected officers, and a representative from each local party.
+The current Leader of the Wales Green Party is Anthony Slaughter, with Phil Davies and Linda Rogers as co-deputy leaders.
+Wales-wide decisions are taken by the Wales Green Party Council, which is composed of the spokespeople, elected officers, and a representative from each local party.

-As of 2018, the Wales Green Party is represented internally within the GPEW by Louise Davies and Kathryn Driscoll, on the Green Party Regional Council (GPRC).
+As of 2023, the Wales Green Party is represented internally within the GPEW by Adam Turner and John Matthews, on the Green Party Regional Council (GPRC).

-The Wales Green Party's Amelia Womack served as the Deputy Leader of the Green Party of England and Wales from September 2014 to September 2022.
+In April 2023, one of the Wales Green Party's Co-Deputy Leaders, Amerjit Kaur-Dhaliwal, stepped down from their role, saying that "volunteering at this time has become a luxury I can no longer afford, given the cost-of-living crises."

 Leadership history

 Pippa Bartolotti became Wales Green party leader in January 2012.
 She stood (unsuccessfully) for the leadership of the GPEW later that year.
 After four years of leadership, Bartolotti decided against standing for a further term as leader in the 2015 Leadership election which was won by Alice Hooker-Stroud, while Hannah Pudner became deputy leader.
 Alice was then re-elected in 2016 along with Grenville Ham and a returning Pippa Bartolotti as deputy leaders.
-Alice resigned in 2017 stating that her position had become "untenable" due to the voluntary nature of the role.
+Alice resigned in 2017, stating that her position had become "untenable" due to the voluntary nature of the role.

 Alice was succeeded in early 2017 by Grenville Ham.
 Grenville defected to Plaid Cymru in late 2018 citing the party's vote to remain a part of the Green Party of England and Wales rather than to become an independent party (as the Scottish Greens had previously done) as his reason.
 Like Alice, Grenville described his position as "untenable".
 Mirka Virtanen was elected deputy leader in 2016 to begin in 2017, replacing Pippa Bartolotti, and Benjamin Smith was co-opted to the vacant deputy leader role in July 2017.

-Anthony Slaughter (former deputy leader) was named the current leader of the Wales Green Party in December 2018, beating Mirka Virtanen (deputy leader at the time) and Alex Harris in the leadership election.
+Anthony Slaughter (former deputy leader) was named the leader of the Wales Green Party in December 2018, beating Mirka Virtanen (deputy leader at the time) and Alex Harris in the leadership election.
 Duncan Rees was elected deputy leader.
 Mirka was co-opted back into the deputy leader role until December 2019.
 Lauren James was selected to replace her in April 2020.

+Green Isles Alliance

+The Wales Greens are represented on a Green Isles Alliance which includes Green parties from England and Wales (Plaid Werdd), Scotland, Ireland (Comhaontas Glas), Northern Ireland and the Isle of Man (Partee Glass Vannin).
+The alliance acts as a forum for the parties to advance shared political goals.